cosmos/sdk-tutorials/academy/3-my-own-chain/gas-meter.md

 gas_used: "69157"
 ```

-Which is close to `14000` more expensive when there is no refund.
+This is close to `14000` more expensive than when there is a refund.

 Do not worry if you do not get the same values.
 At least try multiple times to see if the values look like each other on your system.